matejkobza/xml-projects-management/README.md

 This application was written in InteliJ Idea v12 running on Mac OS X 10.9.2.

+InteliJ IDEA is a very fast development IDE that supports various Aplication Servers like Tomcat, TomEE, JBOSS and other.
+Provides developer with various tools like maven and gradle support for easy project integration and development.
+Easy modules, artifacts and facets support for almost all well known development frameworks like CDI, JSF or EJB.

 To run this application you need to edit file XmlProjectsParser.java in <strong>projects-persistence</strong>
 module at location <strong>sk.mk.persistence.util.XmlProjectParser</strong>.
 Change xml file location of projects.xml where projects are stored.